caseqiu213/reqracer_fse_artifact/README.md

 # ReqRacer: dynamic framework for detecting and exposing server-side request races in database-backed web applications
 ReqRacer is a dynamic framework designed for detecting races between different request handlers and instances of the same request handler.
 The detected race effect could be a database error, the error message of which will be embedded in the returned response.
 The race effect could also be inconsistency on the webpage, which requires checkers to determine if the race happens.

-This artifact includes ReqRacer source code to generate request logs, query logs, and token logs during recording phase, off-line analysis scripts to detect potential request races, and scripts to replay racing requests and check the race effects.
+This artifact includes ReqRacer source code to generate request logs, query logs, and token logs during the recording phase, off-line analysis scripts to detect potential request races, and scripts to replay racing requests and check the race effects.

 We also include the bug characteristic study results, which was made available during paper submission at https://figshare.com/s/a164aa6d482788f326c3

 ## Getting Started
-ReqRacer is built and tested on **Ubuntu18.04**.
+ReqRacer is built and tested on **Ubuntu18.04**, with an 8GB RAM and a 20GB disk.
 Please make sure that the correct version is used for a virtual machine image.
 If you are using other versions of Ubuntu, errors unknown to the authors may happen.

 For more details, check the [REQUIREMENTS](./REQUIREMENTS).
 ```